 Claire Naidu & Co see people in varying stages of their life including those in relationships but considering separation, to those that have recently separated to those that have been separated for years.

 Separation and divorce can affect people differently and we understand that it is not simply a legal event.
 We can advise you on the legal issues or we can provide you with mediation or relationship consultancy.
 We can also provide you with other referrals if necessary.

 What if we get back together?

-If you want to give it another go, even if your matter is already in court, the court can adjourn the proceedings to give you the opportunity to consider a reconciliation.
-We can provide you with information regarding family counselling and family dispute resolution services.
+If you want to try and see if you can continue your relationship, you can pause the process to give you the opportunity to consider a reconciliation.
+We can provide you with information family resolution options including family relationships consultancy, family counselling and family dispute resolution services.

 When can I apply for a divorce?

 There are certain other requirements, however you must have been separated for at least 12 months before you can apply for a divorce.

 You can live separately under the same roof.
 We recommend that you obtain obtain legal advice should you wish to pursue this course.

 What if we haven’t been married for long?